1

 Job description

-Bach To Rock (“B2R”) America’s Music School for students of all ages is seeking a Woodwind/Brass Music Teacher to work as a part-time employee providing music and performance lessons to students.
+Bach To Rock (“B2R”) America’s Music School for students of all ages is currently seeking a Music Teacher - Instructor to work as a part-time employee providing music and performance lessons to students.
+Nights and weekend availability.
+Having the ability to teach Violin and Cello will move you to the top of the list!

 Want to work in a state-of-the-art 2600-square-foot music studio?
 Music Teachers at Bach to Rock use the curriculum to provide students of all ages with an inspiring and well-balanced music education.
 By teaching theory and technique using music that students know and love (with copyright royalties paid for by B2R), teachers develop musicians who enjoy performing in bands, recording in our studio, and even composing original music!